tonycava/matchmaking/README.md

 git clone --recurse-submodules https://github.com/tonycava/matchmaking
 ```

-## :back: Step 2 : Go on the backend part end follow the `README.md`
+## :back: Step 2 : Go on the backend part and follow the `README.md`

 ```bash
 cd back/
 ```

-## :bullettrain_front: Step 3 : Go on the backend part end follow the `README.md`
+## :bullettrain_front: Step 3 : Go on the backend part and follow the `README.md`

 ```bash
 cd front/